granttebeau/2048Game/README.md

 ## Acknowledgments

-* The CS 2510 professors/TAs for helping me develop the tools to accomplish this
+* The Northeastern CS 2510 professors/TAs for helping me develop the tools to accomplish this